Amanda has worked in estate agency in the Southeast of England in both residential and commercial property sales.

 Berkshire has the royal seal of approval.
-If it's good enough for the Queen, then why not see if its good enough for you too?
+If it's good enough for the Queen, then why not see if it's good enough for you too?
 The royal residence at Windsor is, of course, a castle, but there are plenty of more modest homes available in this county of contrasts.
 Berkshire has become increasingly popular with commuters into central London.
-With so many lovely, semi-rural locations on easy train routes into the capital its easy to see why workers with families are choosing to have the best of both worlds.
+With so many lovely, semi-rural locations on easy train routes into the capital it's easy to see why workers with families are choosing to have the best of both worlds.

 But is Berkshire affordable?
 The answer is basically both yes and no. Some towns and villages are surprisingly reasonable price-wise, whilst others are for high-end earners and the independently wealthy only.
 Recent price reductions on older listings are becoming common-place in the larger towns such as Reading and Wokingham, and this is possibly a sign that property prices are levelling off in some areas.
-Check out the table below, then scroll down to the locations listings to learn more.
+Check out the table below, then scroll down to the location listings to learn more.
 This article is, of course, only a general guide, and it's important to do your own research.
 Happy house hunting!

 This article is one of a series written to help people searching for affordable property.
 If you are looking for a first family home, looking to relocate, interested in investing in buy-to-let, or just simply curious, these articles may be able to help.
-At present they include; Sussex, Surrey, Kent, Essex, Oxfordshire, Hampshire, Norfolk, Suffolk, Cambridgeshire, Lincolnshire, Northamptonshire, Derbyshire, South Yorkshire, Devon and Cornwall, with more to follow.
+At present, they include; Sussex, Surrey, Kent, Essex, Oxfordshire, Hampshire, Norfolk, Suffolk, Cambridgeshire, Lincolnshire, Northamptonshire, Derbyshire, South Yorkshire, Devon and Cornwall, with more to follow.